coveo/source.coveo.com/_posts/2021-01-20-where-to-leverage-product-recommendations.md

 The following example illustrates a product listing page that contains not only one, but two different sets of recommendations.
 Both recommendations share the same model, but differ in the configuration.

 As mentioned above, both recommendations are using the Coveo Product Recommendation model with the [Frequently Viewed Together sub-model](https://docs.coveo.com/en/3284/coveo-for-commerce/leveraging-machine-learning-product-recommendations#frequently-viewed-together-frequentviewed).
-When leveraging this strategy, you need to pass the input product SKU in the itemId ML query parameter for the model to provide its recommendations.
+When leveraging this strategy, you need to pass the input product SKU for the model to provide its recommendations.
 This will allow you to showcase similar products.
-Once this is done, you have a first set of recommendations.

-If you want machine learning to return products based on a specific field, in this case items from the same brand, you will need to add a filter rule in the query pipeline.

 ## Shopping cart page

 Depending on how you are leveraging recommendations and the number of products you have listed for sale, it is highly possible that a customer hasn’t encountered all of the products in your catalog.

-The cart represents the last opportunity that you have to increase the average order value by up-selling the customer.
+The cart represents the last opportunity that you have to increase the average order value by cross-selling the customer.
 At this stage, it is best to display products that the customer might be interested in based on what can be found in the cart.

 As in the image below, if a user has a BBQ in their cart, you do not want to recommend additional barbecues, because chances are that the customer will not purchase a second barbecue.
 However they might be interested in some accessories.

 ![Product recommendations in the shopping cart]({{ site.baseurl }}/images/2021-01-20-where-to-add-product-recommendations/product_recommendations_cart.png)

 With the Coveo Product Recommendation models, you can leverage the [cart recommender strategy](https://docs.coveo.com/en/3284/coveo-for-commerce/leveraging-machine-learning-product-recommendations#cart-recommender-cart).
-The model analyzes frequent buying patterns by grouping together sets of items that are frequently added in the same cart (addToCart events).
-When leveraging the Cart recommender strategy, you need to pass the input product SKU in the itemIds ML query parameter for the model to provide its recommendations.
+The model analyzes frequent buying patterns by grouping together sets of items that are frequently bought together in the same transaction (purchase events).
+When leveraging the Cart recommender strategy, you need to pass the input products SKUs in the itemIds ML query parameter for the model to provide its recommendations.

 As in the image above, if a user has a BBQ in their cart, the model is not recommending additional barbecues, because chances are that other customers didn’t purchase a second barbecue.
 This is why we are seeing BBQ accessories.

 ## No results page

 Do not miss the opportunity to recommend products when a user searches for a product that does not exist on your site.
 A visitor might not find the product they had in mind, but this does not mean that you can’t suggest something to them.
 Consider featuring popular products from your store.

-With Coveo
 If you are a Coveo customer, you can achieve this with the [Popular Items: Viewed submodel](https://docs.coveo.com/en/3284/coveo-for-commerce/leveraging-machine-learning-product-recommendations#popular-items-viewed-popularviewed).
 No additional ML query parameters need to be configured for the model to provide its recommendations

-You might want to check out a previous blog post that we have about this: [Avoid No Results Pages, Display Popular Results Instead](https://source.coveo.com/2019/01/22/popular-results-when-no-results/).
+You might want to check out a previous blog post that we have about this: [Avoid No Results Pages, Display Popular Results Instead]({{ site.baseurl }}/2019/01/22/popular-results-when-no-results/).

+## Conclusion

+Now that you have seen some strategies, all that is left is to choose what fits best for you site.

+Our team is working on adding more strategies for you to choose from, stay tuned!